aelvan/Imager-Craft/README.md

 *Please note; this has nothing to do with how long a transform is cached, it is only used to tell AWS what HTTP expiry headers to set on the file.*

+### awsCacheDurationNonOptimized [int]
+*Default: `300`*
+Cache duration of non-optimized files on AWS.
+This file will be overwritten with a file with cache duration as specified in `awsCacheDuration`, once the optimization task has been run.

 ### awsRequestHeaders [array]
 *Default: `array()`*
 Additional request headers to send to AWS.